LISTEN TO THIS ARTICLE

 The hybrid retrieval strategy combines three approaches.
 For a given query, it does: (1) traditional vector search over document chunks, (2) graph traversal starting from entities mentioned in the query, and (3) community summary retrieval for broader context.
 Results get reranked by a final LLM call that considers relevance, connection strength, and information novelty.
 This is where the real engineering complexity lives.
 You need query planning logic that decides which retrieval strategies to invoke, fusion methods for combining results, and reranking that doesn't just pick the highest scoring chunks.

-Microsoft uses Neo4j for graph storage in their reference implementation.
-That's a reasonable default but not the only option.
-Amazon Neptune, ArangoDB, and even PostgreSQL with graph extensions can work depending on scale and query patterns.
-The critical requirement is efficient subgraph extraction and multi-hop traversal, which most graph databases handle adequately at enterprise scale.
+Microsoft's reference implementation stores graph data as Parquet files by default, not in a dedicated graph database.
+This is a pragmatic choice that avoids external database dependencies, though it limits query flexibility.
+For production deployments, teams commonly integrate with Neo4j, Amazon Neptune, ArangoDB, or even PostgreSQL with graph extensions depending on scale and query patterns.
+The critical requirement is efficient subgraph extraction and multi-hop traversal, which dedicated graph databases handle better than flat file storage at enterprise scale.

 The Agent Integration Gap